-- · summarise each section/chapter in brief, bullet-point form - · select three pieces of textual evidence from each chapter and describe in detail the effect of Atwood's use of language for each quotation.
+$\cdot$ select three pieces of textual evidence from each chapter and describe in detail the effect of Atwood's use of language for each quotation.
 You might want to consider tone, lexis, connotations, symbolism, and imagery, depending on the quotation selected.

-For your 'explanation of effects' you might want to consider the same four bullet points given for A Streetcar Named Desire (see page 1, above).
+For your 'explanation of effects' you might want to consider the same four bullet points given for A Streetcar Named Desire.
 Again, many quotations may show a combination of those four bullet points.